tomarrell/blog/posts/stop_future_coding.md

 # Stop Future Coding

-All too often I see instances where someone (myself included) begins designing systems for requirements that don't exist.
+All too often I see instances where someone, myself included, begins designing systems for requirements that don't yet exist.
 This is something I term as *future coding*.
-In other words, building software for the "what if".
+Others have coined the phrase, "You aren't going to need it".

+This is primarily in reference to the practice of designing systems which are highly abstracted in order to cater for requirements that don't yet exist, and are unlikely to materialise.
+This can frequently come up in technical discussions prefixed by the phrase, "but what if...?"

-This is a practice that I think is all too common in software, and I continue to observe how it leads to systems which become overly bloated, more complex and ultimately degrade over time.
+I've observed this frequently leading to systems which are overly bloated, more complex and will degrade faster over time as new requirements arise and the system is forced to change.

-Instead, we should be looking
+Instead, we should be challenging requirements that are not contributing to the value of the product.

 ## The wrong abstractions